-The Municipal Bond Agency offers loans to local authorities for infrastructure and housing, at borrowing rates potentially lower than those offered by the Public Works Loan Board (PWLB).
-The Council may make use of this source of borrowing if appropriate, but only with advice from its advisers, LAS.
+The extent to which these funding options may prove cheaper than PWLB is still evolving.
+The Council may make use of these sources of borrowing if appropriate, but only following advice from its advisers, LAS.

-2.3.8 Annual Investment Strategy 2019/20
+2.3.8 Annual Investment Strategy 2020/21